I thought I share some insights about my decision to go Vegan (food wise) It’s been 6 Months.

 Anyways, I guess the biggest change is to go back to actually eating food instead of packed “food like products”.

 Be prepared to spend a lot more time in the kitchen and a lot less money on food.
 And realising how easy it is to prepare certain foods.
 Love, Humus for example but it never even crossed my mind to make it myself.
 Now chick peas and Tahini paste (The picture is from the site I linked too), which is now my favorite, go to ingredients.
 Tahini makes everything taste better!

 In general, I do enjoy cooking and know my way around the basics.
 As well as I am used to make my own lunch, the evening before I go to work.
-These are things that helped me a lot since I didn’t needed to change my routines that dramatically as other people might encounter.
+These are things that helped me a lot since I didn’t needed to change my routines as dramatically as other people might encounter.

-The other problem I had was that basically all the dishes I am used to eat are, well….
-Not an option anymore.
+The other problem I had was that basically all the dishes I am used to eat are, well…. not an option anymore.

 So I needed to learn “cooking” from scratch again.
-I had no idea about all the different kinds of beans and lentils out here! honestly the only kind of bean I was able to come up with was the Kidney bean. (used only in Chilli con carne – needless to say I had a lot of catching up to do).
+I had no idea about all the different kinds of beans and lentils out there! honestly the only kind of bean I was able to come up with was the Kidney bean. (used only in Chilli con carne – needless to say I had a lot of catching up to do).

 Coming from eating mostly German dishes, Italian dishes and Swedish dishes (full with meat,cheese,fish and cream….. did I mention cheese? and more cheese!)